-(email certificates) Level 1 Client Certificates - The request is verified with a person who has technical or Enterprise administrative control over the domain and the email address to be (email certificates) listed in the certificate.
-Client Certificates Levels 2, The organization named in the certificate confirms to DigiCert or 3 and 4 and PIV-I an RA that the individual is authorized to obtain the certificate.
-Certificates The organization is required to request revocation of the certificate when that affiliation ends.
-Direct Address and Direct The entity named in the certificate authorizes a HISP to order the Organization Certificates certificate and use the related private key on the entity's behalf.
-The HISP ISSO is responsible for tracking access to and ensuring proper use of the private key.
+Certificate when that affiliation ends.
+Direct Address and Direct The entity named in the Certificate authorizes a HISP to order the Organization Certificates Certificate and use the related Private Key on the entity's behalf.
+The HISP ISSO is responsible for tracking access to and ensuring proper use of the Private Key.
 IGTF Certificates An authorized individual approves the certificate request.
-For device certificates, the RA retains contact information for each device's registered owner.
-The device owner is required to notify the RA and request revocation if the device sponsor is no longer authorized to use the device or the FQDN in the certificate.
-EU Qualified Certificates DigiCert verifies that the individual is associated with the organization listed in the certificate (if any) and that the organization consented to the issuance of the certificate.
+For device Certificates, the RA retains contact information for each device's registered owner.
+The device owner is required to notify the RA and request revocation if the device sponsor is no longer authorized to use the device or the FQDN in the Certificate.
+EU Qualified Certificates DigiCert verifies that the individual is associated with the organization listed in the Certificate (if any) and that the organization consented to the issuance of the Certificate.

-An organization may limit who is authorized to request certificates by sending a request to DigiCert.
+An organization may limit who is authorized to request Certificates by sending a request to DigiCert.
 A request to limit authorized individuals is not effective until approved by DigiCert.
 DigiCert will respond to an organization's verified request for DigiCert's list of its authorized requesters.